Page updated 2/17/2019

 Medical health plans under the Federal Employees Health Benefits (FEHB) program are diverse and costs are comparatively low considering that the federal government pays two thirds of the premiums for employees and retirees.
 The medical plan is an employee-employer contribution system and includes HMO and Blue Cross and Blue Shield programs.
-There are hundreds of plans to choose from.
+There are literally hundreds of plans to choose from.

 The Federal Employees’ Group Life Insurance (FEGLI) program is available to all employees.
 The FEGLI program offers low cost term life insurance for the employee and basic coverage for the family.
 FEGLI offers up to five times the employee’s salary in death benefits.

 Other insurance benefits include:

 One of the primary benefits of Postal Service employment is the satisfaction you experience from working in a challenging and rewarding position.
 Positions are available with the level of responsibility and authority that you desire.

 The Postal Service's retirement system is a three tiered system comprised of the following:

 The Postal Service retirement system is the same as the federal civil service.
 Annuitants receive 1% of their high three earning years average salary for each year of service.
 For example, if you work 25 years and retire you would receive 25% of your salary for life and the annuity is adjusted for inflation each year.